 Hardy Falls Regional Park is a 6 hectare park located at the south end of Peachland.
 The flat walking trail follows the pristine Deep Creek leading to a picturesque waterfall.
 The shaded park is ideal in the hot summer months and is great for wildlife viewing – especially when the Kokanee Salmon return to spawn in the fall - Sept./Oct. weekend interpretation program.

-Dogs, overnight camping, open fires and smoking are not permitted in this park.
+- Motorized vehicles, overnight camping, open fires, and smoking are not permitted.

 The falls and the road are named after Harry Hardy who was one of the first orchardists on the Westside.

-Highway 97 S in Peachland at Hardy Street.
+Hardy Falls Regional Park is located on Highway 97 S in Peachland at Hardy Street.
 Turn off the highway on Hardy Street and travel along to the parking lot.

 I would like to receive more information about Regional Parks & Events